-Worried your child will fall behind her peers because she hasn’t been fiddling with tablets and computers?
+Worried that your child will fall behind her peers because she hasn’t been fiddling with tablets and computers?

 Instead, their kids attend schools that promote simple tools—you know, paper, pencils, blocks.
 Not until eighth grade do their kids hop on to the computer and begin learning its uses.

 And it seems these parents are on to something.
-From her book, The Smartest Kids in the World and How They Got There, author Amanda Ripley analyzed three top-performing countries—Finland, South Korea and Poland.
+In The Smartest Kids in the World and How They Got There, Amanda Ripley analyzed three top-performing countries—Finland, South Korea, and Poland.
 What did she notice about their classrooms?

-They didn’t have the fancy overhead monitors or iPads students in the U.S. relied on—items many assume would help bolster learning.
-Instead, they have basic desks and chairs, a chalkboard, books.
-They weren’t even allowed to use a calculator.
+They didn’t have fancy overhead monitors or computers to do schoolwork—items many of us assume would bolster learning.
+Instead, they had basic desks and chairs, a chalkboard, and books—they weren’t even allowed to use a calculator.

 3. Kids are set apart by their ability to think…